retroelec/T-HMI-C64/README.md

 Afterwards you have to compile and upload the code to the T-Display S3 AMOLED board (see chapter "Install C64 Emulator on Lilygo T-HMI").

+Note: Files rm67162.cpp, rm67162.h and pins_config.h were copied from https://github.com/Xinyuan-LilyGO/T-Display-S3-AMOLED/tree/main/examples/factory.

+As the board has no SD card you can send a programm from your Android device to the emulator (see below).

 <img src="doc/tdisps3amoled.jpg" alt="T-HMI" width="800"/>

 ### Install Android App